-The Local Government election was scheduled for September 2020 but will now be held on 4th September 2021.
 The role of Councillors, as members of the governing body include the following:

-- to direct and control the affairs of the council in accordance with the Local Government Act, - to provide effective civic leadership to the local community, - to ensure as far as possible the financial sustainability of the council, - to ensure as far as possible that the council acts in accordance with the principles set out in Chapter 3 (LGA) and the plans, programs, strategies and policies of the council, - to develop and endorse the community strategic plan, delivery program and other strategic plans, programs, strategies and policies of the council, - to determine and adopt a rating and revenue policy and operational plans that support the optimal allocation of the council's resources to implement the strategic plans (including the community strategic plan) of the council and for the benefit of the local area, - to keep under review the performance of the council, including service delivery, - to make decisions necessary for the proper exercise of the council's regulatory functions, - to determine the process for appointment of the Chief Executive Officer by the Council and to monitor the Chief Executive Officer's performance, - to determine senior staff positions within the organisation structure of the council, - to consult regularly with community organisation and other key stakeholders and keep them informed of the council's decisions and activities, - To be responsible for ensuring that the council acts honestly, efficiently and appropriately.
+- to direct and control the affairs of the council in accordance with the Local Government Act (LGA), - to provide effective civic leadership to the local community, - to ensure as far as possible the financial sustainability of the council, - to ensure as far as possible that the council acts in accordance with the principles set out in Chapter 3 (LGA) and the plans, programs, strategies and policies of the council, - to develop and endorse the community strategic plan, delivery program and other strategic plans, programs, strategies and policies of the council, - to determine and adopt a rating and revenue policy and operational plans that support the optimal allocation of the council's resources to implement the strategic plans (including the community strategic plan) of the council and for the benefit of the local area, - to keep under review the performance of the council, including service delivery, - to make decisions necessary for the proper exercise of the council's regulatory functions, - to determine the process for appointment of the Chief Executive Officer by the Council and to monitor the Chief Executive Officer's performance, - to determine senior staff positions within the organisation structure of the council, - to consult regularly with community organisation and other key stakeholders and keep them informed of the council's decisions and activities, - To be responsible for ensuring that the council acts honestly, efficiently and appropriately.

-The governing body is to consult with the Chief Executive Officer in directing and controlling the affairs of the Council.
+The governing body is to consult with the Chief Executive Officer in directing and controlling the affairs of the council.